arcan1s/ahriman/docs/triggers.rst

        response = requests.post(slack_url, data={"payload": json.dumps(payload)})
        response.raise_for_status()

 Obviously you can implement the specified method in class, but for guide purpose it has been done as separated method.
-Now we can merge this method into the class
+Now we can merge this method into the class:

 .. code-block:: python